-Each of the five registers contains one of the Tathagata [also called Dhyani] Buddhas [left to right]: Ratnasambhava [yellow], Amitabha [red], Vairochana [white], Amoghasiddhi [green], and Akshobhya [blue].
+Each of the five registers contains one of the Tathagata [also called Dhyani] Buddhas [left to right]: Ratnasambhava [yellow], Amitabha [red], Vairocana [white], Amoghasiddhi [green], and Akshobhya [blue].
 Each Buddha rendered with his special attributes accordning to his iconography.
 Each represents a special Buddhafamily and a direction as well.
 As such they are common to many mandalas.

 A fine, five Buddhas crown made of gilt and coloured papiermache with cloth backing.

 Above each Buddha its corresponding syllable is shown in Lhantsa script and below its respective assigned symbol.

 |Measurements:||7.3 x 19.7" | 18,5 x 50,0 cm|